microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Create a new container

-The create path of the application starts with calling `createContainer` and passing in a schema defining which shared objects will be available on the new `container`.
+The creation section of the application starts with calling `createContainer` and passing in a schema defining which shared objects will be available on the new `container`.
+After a new container is created, default data can be set on the shared objects before the container is attached to the Tinylicious service.

-After setting some default values on the `diceMap`, the container is attached by calling the `attach` function.
-Attaching allows changes to be sent to and from the client, and returns the assigned container id that will be used in the load path.

-The app now has an attached container that contains data.
-The final step to complete the app is to create a view to display the dice to the user.
+The attach call returns the `id` of the container, which the app can later use to load this container.
+Once attached, any further changes to the shared objects, made by the rendered app, will be communicated to all collaborators.

 ```js
 const createNewDice = async () => {